 Transfer Credit Equivalencies

 Undergraduate students can look up transfer credit equivalencies, including credit earned by examination, in the Transfer & International Education Course Reporting System.
 Institutions or courses that do not appear in the database are not necessarily unacceptable for transfer.
 Institutions and courses will continue to be added as they are evaluated and equivalencies are established.

 Continuing students seeking to transfer credit into the University of Denver must abide by the transfer policy, including residence and concurrent registration restrictions, and obtain approval in advance from the admission and transfer coordinator in the Office of the Registrar.
 Courses listed in the Transfer & International Education Course Reporting System do not require additional departmental approval.

 New students who are not satisfied with their transfer evaluation will also need the approval of the appropriate department in order to make any changes.
-They will need to complete the Undergraduate Transfer Approval form and submit it to the Office of the Registrar before any changes to their evaluation will be made.
+They will need to complete the Request Coursework Approval Form in PioneerWeb.
 Situations where a student might do this include:

 - A course they believe should transfer did not.